04 Jun Character Design: Loyd

 Don’t get me wrong, the book is perfect in so many ways… IF you already know a little bit of anatomy and you know what you are looking for.

 But for beginners, this book can be very misleading (like you can see by looking at my first male character attempt here)

-I browsed the web looking for alternative learning resources, and I came across the book Digital Sculpting Human Anatomy by Scott Spencer.
+I browsed the web looking for alternative learning resources, and I came across the book Digital Sculpting Human Anatomy by Madeleine Scott-Spencer.

 This book is FANTASTIC, and it helped me so much to understand how to make the male human form in ZBrush.

-In his book Scott covers all the steps necessary to make a character in ZBrush from start to end.
+In her book Madeleine covers all the steps necessary to make a character in ZBrush from start to end.